 No. 2.
 Teach Good Habits

-Start flossing when two of his teeth touch each other.
+Start flossing when two of their teeth touch each other.
 Ask your dentist about techniques and schedules.

 Brush and floss just before bedtime.
 After that, don't give your child any food or drink, except water, until the next morning.

 Your dentist can suggest when your child should start using mouthwash.
-You'll need to wait until he knows how to spit it out.
+You'll need to wait until they know how to spit it out.

 No. 3.
 Avoid 'Baby Bottle Decay'

 Don't put your infant or older child down for a nap with a bottle of juice, formula, or milk.
-Sugary liquids cling to his teeth, feeding bacteria that can cause tooth decay.
+Sugary liquids cling to their teeth, feeding bacteria that can cause tooth decay.